thisFemi/face_recognition_app/README.md

 https://github.com/thisFemi/face_recognition_python

-## How to use in your flutter project?
+## How to use in your flutter project or any project?

   Future<void> sendRecognitionRequest(String url1, String url2) async {
     final data = {"url1": url1, "url2": url2};